 Tropes Associated With Kazuki Takahashi's works:

-- Alternate Continuity: Yu-Gi-Oh! so far has 7 different spin offs.
+- Alternate Continuity: Yu-Gi-Oh! had 7 different spinoff series during his lifetime.

 - Art Evolution: The back of the Yu-Gi-Oh! card has changed various times in the anime.
 It has changed twice in Zexal.